1842 retreat from Kabul: Depictions

 German novelist and poet Theodor Fontane in 1858 wrote the ballad Das Trauerspiel von Afghanistan (The Tragedy of Afghanistan).

 British writer George MacDonald Fraser describes this event in the first book of his Flashman Papers series, Flashman.

 Victoria (2017) episode "A Soldier's Daughter" dramatizes Brydon's survival in the retreat.
 In the show, Queen Victoria responds to the loss of life in the retreat with a speech at the launch of HMS Trafalgar, and by privately meeting and honouring Brydon.

-In popular culture

-The Massacre of Elphinstone's army is mentioned in the 2008 sci-fi movie The Objective.